ramit21/angular5-poc/README.md

 or
 ng build -aot
 ```
- The size of the bundled js is lot smaller, on the hindsite, the latter build command takes longer time to bundle the application.
+ The size of the bundled js is lot smaller and the browser load time is less, on the hindsite, the aot compilation takes longer time to bundle the application.

 If you want to build and deploy in a single command, then do as:
 ```